wviechtb/meta_analysis_books/README.md

 * [Introduction to Meta-Analysis](https://wviechtb.github.io/meta_analysis_books/borenstein2009.html) by Borenstein et al. (2009)

-* [The Handbook of Research Synthesis and Meta-Analysis](https://wviechtb.github.io/meta_analysis_books/cooper2019.html) by Cooper et al. (2019) (note: this one isn't complete yet)
+* [The Handbook of Research Synthesis and Meta-Analysis](https://wviechtb.github.io/meta_analysis_books/cooper2019.html) by Cooper et al. (2019) (note: not complete yet)

 Feel free to adapt and incorporate the files into your own teaching materials.

 Suggestions for improvements to the existing documents are more than welcome.
-Also, if you would like to suggest other books to be covered, you can do so via [Issues](https://github.com/wviechtb/meta_analysis_books/issues).
+Also, if you would like to suggest other books to be covered, you can do so [here](https://github.com/wviechtb/meta_analysis_books/issues).

 ## Meta